2014 Singapore Grand Prix: Race

 On lap 23, Räikkönen drew closer to Massa and the Williams team responded by bringing the latter into the pit lane for soft compound tyres for a potential strategic overtake.
 He rejoined in ninth behind teammate Bottas.
 Hamilton pulled away from Vettel who was caught by Alonso.
 By the 24th lap, Alonso had the potential to pass Vettel after the pit stops.
 That lap, Ferrari brought Alonso into the pit lane for super soft compound tyres.
 Vettel made his pit stop on lap 25 for soft compound tyres and emerged in third behind Alonso's faster Ferrari.
 Massa overtook Hülkenberg on the main straight for eighth on the same lap.
 Hamilton made his stop for super soft compound tyres on the following lap, giving the lead to Ricciardo; his team used a large time gap to remove rubber debris on his front wing.
 Ricciardo took his pit stop on lap 27 returning the lead to Hamilton.
 Grosjean was close behind Pérez but he could not pass him.
 Pérez attempted an overtake Sutil on the straight on the 30th lap, and Sutil squeezed Pérez into a wall, clipping the left-front nose cone section.
 It slid under Pérez's wheel, littering the track with debris, and prompting the safety car's deployment, to allow marshals to remove debris from the track.

 Some drivers elected to make pit stops to switch onto the soft compound tyres; Ferrari brought their drivers in to enable them to reach the end of the race without the need for another pit stop.
 Hamilton's race engineer Peter Bonnington cautioned him about the debris but Hamilton did not receive the warning in time and drove over shards of wing.
 He inquired about tyre pressures and was told no issues had been discovered.
 Sutil incurred a five-second stop-and-go penalty for the collision with Pérez.
 The safety car was withdrawn at the end of the 37th lap and racing resumed with Hamilton in first.
-Hamilton set the race's fastest lap of 1 minute and 50.417 seconds on lap 39 to lead Vettel by 5.8 seconds.
+Hamilton set the race's fastest lap of 1:50.417 on lap 39 to lead Vettel by 5.8 seconds.
 Sutil's car developed a water leak and retired two laps later to prevent the risk of an engine failure.

 Valtteri Bottas fell to eleventh when his tyres lost grip in the race's closing period.